USD ($)

 DoS in cybersecurity stands for Denial-of-Service.
 DoS attacks aim to make a system or network unavailable to its intended users by overwhelming it with malicious traffic or exploiting system vulnerabilities.

-You can also check join our cyber security courses, to learn more about the technical details of Denial-of-service attacks and how to resolve them.
+Furthermore, you can also join our cyber security training to learn more about the technical details of Denial-of-service attacks and how to resolve them.

 A Denial-of-Service (DoS) attack is a cyberattack that attempts to overload a website, server, or network with excessive traffic or requests, causing significant slowdowns or complete unavailability of services.